 Marisa Corvisiero is the founding agent of Corvisiero Literary.
 She is seeking contemporary romance, thriller, adventure, paranormal / urban fantasy, science fiction, combinations of the aforementioned genres, middle grade (fantasy, adventure, science fiction), picture books (special stories that deliver a subtle, non-didactic message; illustrations not needed).
 She especially enjoys Christmas, time travel, and space science fiction themed stories.
 Her nonfiction interests include science, self-help, and business books (including titles for kids).
 Learn more about Marisa here.

 Hannah Whatley is a literary agent with C.Y.L.E.
 Literary Elite.
-She is seeking: young adult (all kinds), middle grade, children’s picture books, and poetry collections.
-Please do not send her individual poems.
+She is seeking: poetry collections, children’s (picture books, early readers, chapter books), young adult (fantasy, contemporary, romance), literary fiction, and nonfiction on wellness and self-development.
+Looking for diversity of characters in fiction.
+(Please do not send her individual poems.)
 She is open to both secular/general and Christian submissions.
 Learn more about Hannah here.

 More 2019 agents to be announced as they are confirmed.
 You can sign up for pitches at any time, or switch pitches at any time, so long as the agent in question still has appointments open.
 You can pitch as many agents & editors as like you wish.